New Iraqi crude meets cool reception in Asia

 Iraq - which sells more than half of its oil to Asia - proposed last year to split its supply into two grades, adding Basra Heavy to its traditional Basra Light.

 But its implementation this month ahead of first shipments in June has upset both term buyers and SOMO’s exploration partners, who receive oil in payment for work done on the southern oilfields, traders say.
-These include companies such as Lukoil, Petronas [PETR.UL], China National Petroleum Corp [CNPET.UL] and Japan Petroleum Exploration Co (Japex).
+These include companies such as Lukoil, Petronas, China National Petroleum Corp and Japan Petroleum Exploration Co (Japex) .

 SOMO did not respond to a request for comment.
 The companies declined or were unavailable to comment.

 Iraq has been trying to boost output to cope with a slump in prices.
-It allocated over 3.1 million barrels per day (bpd) of Basra crude exports for its June loading program, up from its usual 2.6 to 2.7 million bpd.
+It allocated over 3.1 milion barrels per day (bpd) of Basra crude exports for its June loading programme, up from its usual 2.6 to 2.7 million bpd.

 This includes 1.22 million bpd of Basra Heavy, nearly double the volume that Iraq had told its partners, while Basra Light exports were pared back to 1.93 million bpd.